dianapatrong/todoproject/README.md

 $ docker-compose up
 ```

-> NOTE: `depends_on` does not wait for db to be "ready" before starting web - only until it's running
+> ℹ️  `depends_on` does not wait for db to be "ready" before starting web - only until it's running

 After that you can go to http://0.0.0.0:8000/ to test the application